oryband/homework/hw3/README.md

 ----------------------------                             |
 name                                                     |
 specialization                                           |
-number of scientists                                     |
+number of scientists (threads)                           |
-thread pool - 1 for each scientist.                      |
+thread pool - 1 thread for each scientist.               |
 **NOTE** all the first 3 fields are also in `Laboratory` |